influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 **To create a Google OAuth 2.0 application:**

-1) Obtain the required Google OAuth 2.0 credentials, including a Google client ID and client Secret, by following the steps in [Obtain Oauth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials).
+1) Obtain the required Google OAuth 2.0 credentials, including a Google Client ID and Client Secret, by following the steps in [Obtain Oauth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials).
 2) Verify that Chronograf is publicly accessible using a fully-qualified domain name so that Google can properly redirect users back to the application.
-3) Set the Chronograf environment variables (or corresponding command line options) for the Google OAuth 2.0 credentials and public URL:
+3) Set the Chronograf environment variables (or corresponding command line options) for the Google OAuth 2.0 credentials and Public URL:

 * `GOOGLE_CLIENT_ID` (Google client ID)
 * `GOOGLE_CLIENT_SECRET` (Google client Secret)